Guppy16/NNs-and-Deep-Learning/notes/backpropogation.md

 Backpropagation requires two passes through the network: forward and backward, which are both similar in complexity (Note that there are no inverse matrices required to be calculated!).

-A naive approach may be to find $\partial C / \partial w_{jk}^l$ for each weight by using a first order apporximation and runing the network twice to find $C(w), C(w + \epsilon)$.
+A naive approach may be to find $\partial C / \partial w_{jk}^l$ for each weight by using a first order apporximation and running the network twice to find $C(w), C(w + \epsilon)$.
 This scales with the number of parameters, which is incredibly slow.
 Conversely, backpropagation utilises the chain rule to update all the parameters based of one observation, by utilising the relationship between the weights.